IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 </figure>

-Figure 6 illustrates the “flattened stack” of CARDs resulting from the Folder-and-CARDs CCG expression.
-For each CARD, the trigger event is omitted and only the condition statements are defined.
+Figure 6 illustrates the “flattened stack” of CARDs resulting from the Folder-and-CARDs content model.
+For each CARD, the trigger event is omitted and only the condition statements are declaratively defined.
 Such an approach de-couples the CCG recommendations from the workflow.
+A CARD fires true when its condition statements are true.
 This greatly simplifies the concurrent processing of multiple CCGs (e.g. Folders F1 and F2, as illustrated in Figure 5 and Figure 6).

 Notionally, we can think of associating a set of relevant Folders with a care subject.
-During a care encounter, the CARDs from all relevant Folders are metaphorically shaken out, de-duplicated, and assembled into a ***single stack***.
+During a care encounter, the CARDs from *all* the relevant Folders are metaphorically shaken out, de-duplicated, and assembled into a ***single stack***.

-The stack-of-CARDs metaphor is a key simplification to support
-***concurrently processing multiple CCGs***.
-For example, there will be a CARD for each vital sign that should be measured at every care encounter (weight, temperature, heartrate, blood pressure, spirometry, etc.).
-Other CARDs will describe lab tests that should be ordered on a regular basis (every six months, for example) or procedures that should be done every year (eye exam, foot exam, etc.).
-Still others will describe what medications should be ordered if a patient’s vital signs indicate a health concern needs to be dealt with (such as, for instance, to address elevated blood pressure).

 Following is a narrative description related to how concurrent CARD processing may be operationalized; this is not normative, but rather illustrative.

-To ensure CARDs are not missed, it is imagined that the
+To ensure CARDs are not missed, it is expected that the
 ***entire CARD stack*** is iteratively processed over the course of the encounter.
-In the first pass, all the CARDs in the stack are procssed.
-Those that have “do it during every encounter” as their logic condition will fire TRUE.
-Depending on how long it has been since the last lab test or foot exam, some “do it every six months” CARDs or “do it every year” CARDs could also fire TRUE.
-For every CARD whose condition statement(s) evaluate to TRUE, either the recommended action is taken, or a reason code is recorded to indicate why the action is *not* to be taken.
+In the first pass, all the CARDs in the stack are procssed and those that fire true are processed.
+As an example, there could be CARDs indicating that, at every encounter, the subject's blood pressure, weight, heart rate, and spirometry measures should be recorded.
+For each CARD that fired TRUE, there is new ***resulting data***; either the reading is recorded or a data-absent reason is recorded.

-For each CARD that fired TRUE, there is new ***resulting data***.
-This new data is taken into account as the entire stack-of-CARDs is again processed.
+This new data is taken into account as the entire stack-of-CARDs is *again* processed.
 This is illustrated by the successive invocations of
 \$apply in Figure 8.
 Based on the blood pressure reading, for example, an “order medications” CARD may fire TRUE during the second pass.
 As before, either the recommended action is taken, or a reason code is recorded to indicate